ministryofjustice/formbuilder-product-page/README.md

 ## Deployment

-Deployments are handled by [CircleCI](https://github.com/ministryofjustice/formbuilder-product-page/blob/master/.circleci/config.yml).
+Deployments are handled by [CircleCI](https://github.com/ministryofjustice/formbuilder-product-page/blob/main/.circleci/config.yml).

-Any branch except master will deploy to the staging environment.
+Any branch except main will deploy to the staging environment.
 This can be visited [here](https://formbuilder-product-page-staging.apps.live.cloud-platform.service.justice.gov.uk/)

-Once a change is pushed or merged to master then production will automatically be deployed.
+Once a change is pushed or merged to main then production will automatically be deployed.

 The environment variables required in CircleCI - check the [Tech Docs](https://ministryofjustice.github.io/moj-forms-tech-docs/#runbooks) for more infomation.